Dash cams aren’t legal in every state. Despite the benefits of dash cam footage, there are also some competing privacy considerations.

 It is a felony in Texas to alter or destroy a dash cam recording with the intent to prevent it from being used as evidence.
 If you have concerns about the contents of a dash cam recording, it is best to leave it alone and consult a lawyer.

-If it meets the legal criteria, a dash cam recording is a powerful, unbiased witness for establishing the facts just as they happened.
-The case study described below illustrates the benefit of dash cam footage in reconstructing the events that resulted in a pedestrian fatality and how it can affect liability.
+For example, a case study on the Importance of dashboard camera (Dash Cam) analysis in fatal vehicle–pedestrian crash reconstruction illustrates the benefit of dash cam footage in reconstructing the events that resulted in a pedestrian fatality and how it can affect liability.

 Investigators initially assumed the death to be accidental.
 Other evidence indicated the truck’s driver had been speeding, and there was no other indication of anything unusual about the pedestrian.
 Given the evidence, it seemed very likely the truck driver would have been found liable for the accident.
 However, the truck was equipped with a dash cam.